-- .1 Under or overrepresentation of particular groups e.g. men, women, green ethnic groups or disabled people - .2 Absence of particular groups e.g. men, women, different ethnic group or dis bled people - 3 Success rates of particular groups - .4 In the case of chambers, over or under allocation of unas igned work to particular groups
+- .1 Under or overrepresentation of particular groups e.g. men, women, different ethnic groups or disabled people - .2 Absence of particular groups e.g. men, women, different ethnic groups or disabled people - 3 Success rates of particular groups - .4 In the case of chambers, over or under allocation of unassigned work to particular groups

-These rules are supplemented by the SB' Supporting aformation on the BSB Handbook Equality Rules ("the Supporting Information") which is available on the BSB's websit.
-These describe the legal and regulatory requirements relating to equality and diversity and provide guidance on by we've sould be applied in chambers and in BSB entities.
+These rules are supplemented by the BSB's Supporting Information on the BSB Handbook Equality Rules ("the Supporting Information") which is available on the BSB's website.
+These describe the legal and regulatory requirements relating to equality and diversity and provide guidance on how they should be applied in chambers and in BSB entities.
 If you are a self-employed barrister, a BSB entity, or a manager of a BSB entity, you should seek to comply with the Supporting Information as well as with the rules as set out above.

-The Supporting Info mat in is an orelevant to all pupil supervisors and AETOs.
+The Supporting Information is also relevant to all pupil supervisors and AETOs.
 AETOs will be expected to show how they comply with the Supporting Information as a condition of authorisation.